 The District Clerk maintains the calendar of jury weeks for the District Courts.
 The County Clerk has the calendar for the County Courts at Law.
 Each J.P. keeps their calendar of jury weeks for their court.
-You must contact the clerk of the court for whom you are summonsed.
+You must contact the clerk of the court for which you are summonsed.
 The county web page has contact information for each Justice of the Peace.
 The County Clerk may be reached at 512.393.7330.

 Anyone who has an inability to comprehend or communicate in the English language, or has a physical or mental impairment that makes it impossible or very difficult for the person to serve on a jury may request a permanent exemption.
 When requesting a permanent exemption for medical reasons, a statement from your physician must accompany the Affidavit of Exemption.